SandorJokai/Terraform/README.md

 <h1>Terraform</h1>

-The reason why I have chosen Terraform is relatively easy: based on my previous knowledge about technologies and tools I though I should learn Terraform next.
+The reason why I have chosen Terraform is relatively easy: based on my previous knowledge about technologies and tools I thought I should learn Terraform next.
 So far so good.
 It's unbelievably easy to learn.
 Just need to start and don't stop. *(ha-ha)* But using it for smaller things such as build an infrastructure in AWS is really so easy.
 There's a nice tutorial on their official website as well as many more beneficial materials.